 Before The Procedure

 Making a euthanasia appointment is very difficult if you are not sure that this is the right time to say goodbye.
 Perhaps your pet has been ill, you think the end is near, but still hope something can be done for them.
 If you are unsure and wish to discuss this, it is a good idea to come in for a pre-euthanasia consultation with a nurse or vet.
 This is also true if you’re sure it is the right time.
 We can help you through the difficult decisions for after your pet’s passing.
 On the day we want you to feel able to focus on being with your pet.
-You can even make payment at the pre-euthanasia consultation so you don’t have the additional stress of these things on the day.
+You can even make payment at the pre-euthanasia consultation or over the phone so you don’t have the additional stress of these things on the day.

 If you know it’s time to say goodbye, it can be helpful for you to have made some decisions before calling the practice.
 These include:

 - Will you be going to the practice or would you like the vet to come to your home?
 A vet and a nurse can come to your house so your pet can be put-to-sleep in a place they feel comfortable.

 - Is there a particular vet or nurse you would like to carry out the procedure or be there with you?

 - Do you know what you would like to do with your pet afterwards?
 Home burial?
 Cremation?